-What Happens if my Lease car is in an Accident?Your no-panic guide to lease car accidents...
+What happens if my lease car is in an accident?

 Accidents happen.
 And sometimes, accidents happen in lease cars.